 For those who have participated in the CSA in the past and like the challenge of eating whatever is provided in season, we will continue our traditional fixed shares, aka. surprise boxes.
 I will incorporate a few choices at the point in the season where there is sufficient abundance to do so.
 In order to accommodate people who may be gone for all or part of the summer, I’m offering part-time shares that will run for 3-4 months.
 We can pro-rate the cost to fit your schedule.
 Likewise, if you have your own garden, but would like to receive produce on either end of the growing season, we can pro-rate the number of weeks you would like to receive a share.
 If you will only be gone 1-2 weeks during the summer, I encourage you to gift your share to a friend, family member, or a household that normally couldn't afford a share..

-This season we are introducing two new share sizes.
-We are offering a slightly larger share for families, or those who eat a larger amount of veggies.
-We are also offering a smaller share that is an alternative to splitting a box with another household.
-This may make that whole process less unwieldy.
-And we will also offer the same size share as we did last year.
-It will be an average of about $15 of produce a week.
+Last season we introduced two new share sizes, which seem to have been a hit.
+We will continue to offer a slightly larger share for families, or those who eat a larger amount of veggies.
+We also offer a smaller share, geared towards one person, that is an alternative to splitting a box with another household.
+And we will also continue to offer our regular share size, which will be an average of about $15 of produce a week.

 Small Share: 6 months $225